AlessandroVinciarelli/Androids/README.md

 # Androids
 Androids Corpus for Depression Detection

-A full description of the Androids Corpus can be found
+A full description of the Androids Corpus can be found in the follwing paper:

+- F.Tao, A.Esposito and A.Vinciarelli, "The Androids Corpus: A New Publicly Available Benchmark for Speech Based Depression Detection", Proceedings of Interspeech, 2023

 The Androids Corpus includes the following material: